Inorganic Chemistry · 4 question types

 NH4+(aq) + OH⁻(aq) → NH3(g) + H2O(l)

-- Identify the gas with damp red litmus paper held at the mouth of the tube: the paper turns blue, confirming ammonia and therefore ammonium ions
+Write (for ammonium ion, three marks): (1) Add sodium hydroxide solution and warm the mixture.
+(2) Test the gas produced with damp red litmus paper held at the mouth of the tube.
+(3) The litmus paper turns blue, confirming ammonia and therefore ammonium ions are present.